Washburn Fair Oaks Walking Tour:

 Fun Scale: 7.5 out of 10

 Charles’ hard work paid off and just 3 years after moving to Minneapolis he founded the C.A.
 Pillsbury Company kicking off a rush of mills switching from lumber to flour.
-As part of his start up Charles got $10,000 from both his father George and his Uncle John Sargent Pillsbury as partnership buy ins.
-Charles used the money and invested a new type of machinery that split hard spring wheat into flour which them a huge advantage over all the other mills.
-This advantage helped the company boom and they quickly had one of the largest milling operations in the entire World.
+As part of his start-up Charles got $10,000 from both his father George and his Uncle John Sargent Pillsbury as partnership buy-ins.
+Charles used the money and invested in a new type of machinery that split hard spring wheat into flour which gave them a huge advantage over all the other mills.
+This advantage helped the company boom and it quickly had one of the largest milling operations in the entire World.

 Just 5 years after forming the C.A.
-Pillsbury Company was so popular that we was elected to the Minnesota State Senator in 1877 where he served for 20 years.
+Pillsbury Company was so popular that he was elected to the Minnesota State Senator in 1877 where he served for 20 years.
 With money flowing in Charles had a huge home called the Old Pillsbury Mansion built where the church now sits that was said to be the most beautiful in the neighborhood.
-Unfortunately the Old Pillsbury Mansion became one of many local mansions that fell into shambles during the Great Depression and has since been tore down to make way for the church.
-Today the Pillsbury company that Charles started is still has successful lines and is known World-wide by their popular mascot the Pillsbury Doughboy.
+Unfortunately, the Old Pillsbury Mansion became one of many local mansions that fell into shambles during the Great Depression and has since been torn down to make way for the church.
+Today the Pillsbury company that Charles started still has successful lines and is known worldwide by their popular mascot the Pillsbury Doughboy.
 Historic Photos: (Mansion in 1900).

 7. Alferd Fiske Pillsbury House (116 East 22nd Street): Charles’ uncle John came to Minneapolis in 1855 to get into Lumber Milling near St Anthony Falls.
 Because of John’s success milling his nephew Charles followed in 1869 to get in on the action.
 Just 3 years after getting to town Charles was already in business for himself, but let his dad George and uncle John both buy into the C.A.
 Pillsbury Company for $10,000 which started the Pillsbury empire.
 Maybe John’s biggest life event came just four years later when he was elected as the 8th Governor of Minnesota (1876-1882).

 When uncle John died in 1901 he left his part of the Pillsbury fortune to his son Alferd Fiske and daughter Sara Bell.
 Alfred loved spending money and quickly started work on the English Gothic house you see before you.
-The home is considered to be in the Tudor revival and Alferd picked every detail even having a library from a 18th Century English cottage dis-assembled, shipped to Minneapolis, and re-rebuilt.
-Although he served in title as the vice-president of the family business, Alfred never cared much for milling and was more interested with art.
+The home is considered to be in the Tudor revival and Alferd picked every detail even having a library from an 18th Century English cottage disassembled, shipped to Minneapolis, and re-rebuilt.
+Although he served in the title as the vice president of the family business, Alfred never cared much for milling and was more interested in art.
 He collected from all over the World especially paintings and jade from Asia.
-When Alfred died in 1950 he willed his entire 900 piece art collection to the Minneapolis Institute of Arts (mentioned below).
+When Alfred died in 1950 he willed his entire 900-piece art collection to the Minneapolis Institute of Arts (mentioned below).
 Many of the works from Alfred’s collection are still on display today.

 8. Gale Mansion (2115 Stevens Avenue): Attorney Edward Chenery Gale was the son of a rich real estate investor who married into even more money when he wed uncle John Pillsbury’s daughter Sara.
-The couple traveled extensive through Europe which inspired the look of their Italian Renaissance Revival style mansion which was completed in 1912.
-The Gales really liked the details in the English-stlye mansion Sara’s brother Alferd had next door so they hired the same guy to build their home as well sparing no expense.
-They had a pipe organ in the great room, a walnut staircase, ornate ceilings, central vacuum system, intercom, and 8 extremely detailed fireplaces to name a few things.
+The couple traveled extensively through Europe which inspired the look of their Italian Renaissance Revival-style mansion which was completed in 1912.
+The Gales really liked the details in the English-style mansion Sara’s brother Alferd had next door so they hired the same guy to build their home as well sparing no expense.
+They had a pipe organ in the great room, a walnut staircase, ornate ceilings, a central vacuum system, an intercom, and 8 extremely detailed fireplaces to name a few things.

 9. Eugene Merrill House (2116 2nd Avenue South): This red stone, Richardson Romanesque home was built in 1884 for the baker and lawyer Eugene Merrill.
 It is the oldest surviving large mansion in the neighborhood and now serves as a lawyer’s office.

-11. Hennepin History Museum (2303 3rd Avenue South): The little known Hennepin History Museum sits in the former George Christian Mansion built in 1919.
+11. Hennepin History Museum (2303 3rd Avenue South): The little-known Hennepin History Museum sits in the former George Christian Mansion built in 1919.
 The Museum is a unique one because it is all about local social history and is really a lot of fun if you already have a grasp on general Minneapolis history.
-One of the best parts of the museum is their Library which is filled full of resources and historic photos.
-While we believe they have some of the information on the original owner of mansion wrong, the accuracy and depth of their overall collection is very good.
-The only reason we bring this up is because they claim that George Christian started working for the Washburn-Crosby Company in 1866 but the company didn’t form until 1877.
+One of the best parts of the museum is its Library which is filled full of resources and historical photos.
+While we believe they have some of the information on the original owner of the mansion wrong, the accuracy and depth of their overall collection is very good.
+The only reason we bring this up is that they claim that George Christian started working for the Washburn-Crosby Company in 1866 but the company didn’t form until 1877.
 Small detail, but they are a museum and we have reached out to them for clarification.

-Did you notice the little bird house of books outside of the Museum?
-It is part of Free Library Project started by Todd Bol of Stillwater Minnesota that has been spreading throughout the State.
-It works on the honor system where you take a book but leave a book return and it is a great way to get exposed to many new authors.
+Did you notice the little birdhouse of books outside of the Museum?
+It is part of the Free Library Project started by Todd Bol of Stillwater Minnesota that has been spreading throughout the State.
+It works on the honor system where you take a book but leaves a book return and it is a great way to get exposed to many new authors.
 History Museum Hours: Tuesday-Saturday 10am-5pm; Sunday 11am-5pm; open until 9pm on Thursdays; Closed Mondays.
 Cost: Adults $5, Students $1.
 Museum Website: (HERE).

-12. Minneapolis Institute of Art (2400 3rd Avenue South): Sitting in a building resembling the U.S. Supreme Court the Minneapolis Institute of Art is the only large scale fine arts gallery in the Twin Cities.
-It is arranged into really handy sections based not just on era, but also based on where the art came from such as Asia, Africa, ect.
-The build was completed in 1912 but it wasn’t until 1950 when the Institute gained its biggest prize inheriting a 900 piece collection from the death of local collector Alferd Fiske Pillsbury.
+12. Minneapolis Institute of Art (2400 3rd Avenue South): Sitting in a building resembling the U.S. Supreme Court the Minneapolis Institute of Art is the only large-scale fine arts gallery in the Twin Cities.
+It is arranged into really handy sections based not just on era but also based on where the art came from such as Asia, Africa, etc. The build was completed in 1912 but it wasn’t until 1950 that the Institute gained its biggest prize inheriting a 900-piece collection from the death of local collector Alferd Fiske Pillsbury.

 Other Sights Near Washburn Fair Oaks: